MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-ui-templates.md

 ### Top use cases

-* Sign in
+* Sign in.
-* Welcome messages and first-run experiences
+* Welcome messages and first-run experiences.
-* Success messages
+* Success messages.
-* Error messages
+* Error messages.

 ### Mobile